cleaaum/Dash-OSS-Workshop/README.md

 ### 📊 What is Plotly?

-[Plotly](https://plotly.com/python/) is a powerful open-source graphing library for Python.
-It enables the creation of interactive, publication-quality visualizations across a wide variety of chart types — from line plots to 3D surfaces.
+[Plotly](https://plotly.com/python/) is an open-source graphing library for Python.
+It enables the creation of interactive visualizations across a wide variety of chart types — from line plots to 3D surfaces.

 ## Libraries We’ll Use